 To avoid making decisions that are always doomed for failure, decision makers have to do the following:

-As a manager, you are the doctor and your organisation is your patient.
-Before you try to solve any situation, gather and analyse all the facts you can find to avoid misdiagonising your patient.
+As a manager, you are the doctor and your organization is your patient.
+Before you try to solve any situation, gather and analyse all the facts you can find to avoid misdiagnosing your patient.

 Decide on what is right: This stage involves making compromises.
 Not every individual within the organization is going to like and benefit from the new decisions.

 For example, let us imagine you have decided to invest in a piece of machinery that will boost productivity and quality, at the same time reduce the number and cost of manual labour hours.
 It is definite that some people are going to lose their jobs.

 Therefore, this group is more likely to oppose the decision.
 As a manager, are you going to give in or not?
 Giving in, will be an indication of wrong compromise, as this does not provide the solution to the problem’s definition.